 For e-commerce, I’d definitely use Shopify, hands down.
 There’s more code involved and a few more hoops to jump through in terms of customization, but it’s unmatched in terms of e-commerce capabilities.
 If you have a lot of products, Shopify is for you.

 A: I’m not a huge trend follower, because as I previously mentioned, I like to focus more on the specific client’s needs rather than follow what’s *trendy* but I definitely think that there will be a lot more movement in websites this year.
-Things will flow together instead of being so horizontal, there’ll be more layers (whether its text layered over an image, or some other element of layering), and sites will begin to care more about optimizing for mobile.
+I do see a shift to more streamlined and clean designs.
+The last couple of years have featured a lot of motion and interactive features that to me, feel outdated and a bit too much.
+Using video in your web design is a great way to add motion and interactivity without feeling like you’re on a trippy rollercoaster ride scrolling through a website.

 A: That it takes time!
 With platforms like Instagram, you get access to your analytics right away.
+It’s an instant gratification platform where you can see likes, comments, views, etc right away.
 With SEO, you have to give search engines like Google the chance to learn your site, get to know your content, and determine whether it’s worth recommending to their users in a search result.
 It.
 Takes.
 Time.
 Especially for a new website or a brand new company without an existing digital footprint.

 BTL Note: why is Stepf so good at explaining things?
 Another *retweet* from me.
 I’m joining her on her mission to educate about SEO and make it more approachable.
 To learn from Stepf about SEO, click here!
 And to learn from me, click here!